 - send through the PD to your staff member and ask for their doctor to write a report with the following information

 - Whether their return will be immediate (full hours) or gradual (if so, what they recommend is a good return to work schedule)

 - Any restrictions or limitations to their role - this will help clarify any modifications or adjustments you may need to make

-Note: If deemed necessary, contact the Staff disability Advisor for assistance with a workplace assessment outlining the background and current situation
+Note: If deemed necessary, contact the Injury Management Team for assistance with a workplace assessment outlining the background and current situation

 Note: Further assistance may be required if your staff member requires significant modifications or adjustments.
-The Staff disability Advisor will determine whether an internal or external workplace assessment is required in consultation with your staff member and their treating practitioner, develop a return to work plan.
+The Injury Management Team will determine whether an internal or external workplace assessment is required in consultation with your staff member and their treating practitioner, develop a return to work plan.